Xilinx/VMC_Help/AIE/DDS/README.md

 Increasing the number of samples per frame increases the output throughput.
 </div>

+#### Reload initial phase via input port
+Allows the intial phase to be reloaded during simulation via an input port.

 #### Phase increment
 Specifies the phase increment between samples.
 The value must be in the range 0 to 2^31 and the default value is 0.